Rapid development of liver failure or dysfunction [hepatocellular dysfunction]

-However, in some cases there is an absence of a prior history of liver disease
+However, in some cases of Liver Failure, there is a complete absence of a prior history of liver disease.
+These cases are rare and additional studies, evaluation, and often treatment are required.

 - Drugs